Meet the fellows.

 Olivia Feld was most recently senior U.S. technology reporter for The Telegraph in San Francisco.
 Previously, she was managing editor of Power Finance & Risk, part of Euromoney Institutional Investor in New York.
 Originally from the U.K., Olivia has also worked in broadcast news as a producer and assistant news editor at the BBC, CNN International and ITV News in London.
 In 2012, she covered the US presidential election in Washington D.C. for the BBC World Service.
 Her work has been published by the Los Angeles Times, the i newspaper and The Muse.
 She was the recipient of the Alistair Cooke Fulbright Award, holds an M.S. from Columbia Journalism School and a B.A. in Politics and Parliamentary Studies from the University of Leeds.

-Dawn Kissi is the co-founder of the digital media firm Emerging Market Media and serves as Editor of the firm's flagship website, Emerging Market Views, which covers frontier markets for an audience of financial market professionals.
-Dawn began her journalism career at ABC News.
+Dawn Kissi is a multimedia journalist and producer based in New York.
+She is the co-founder of the digital media firm Emerging Market Media where she serves as Publisher & Editor of the firm's flagship website, Emerging Market Views, a digital platform delivering financial news and analysis on the emerging and frontier markets for an audience of global market professionals.
+Dawn began her journalism career at ABC News, has been a staff reporter and producer at a number of financial trade publications, and most recently was a Special Writer for CNBC covering emerging markets and geopolitics.
 She was a 2017 CUNY Tow-Knight Fellow in entrepreneurial journalism and in 2018 was recognized by media industry trade group FOLIO as a “Top Woman in Media” in the category of entrepreneurship.
 Dawn is a graduate of Columbia Journalism School.

 Amanda Macias is a reporter for CNBC in Washington, D.C., where she covers national security, foreign policy, and the titans of the U.S. defense industry.
 As a member of the Pentagon press corps, Amanda has traveled with top U.S. military officials to countries including Afghanistan, South Korea, Singapore and the United Arab Emirates.
 Before covering the business of war, she reported on the European debt crisis and NATO for Reuters in Brussels.
 She received a B.A. in broadcast journalism from the University of Missouri.